truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### Cloud SQL

 RDBMS system.
 Just rely on Cloud Spanner, both are equivalent on term of Schema.
-Just notice in classic RDBMS, you can not have interleaved table, you can only express table relationships with Rowkey.
+Just notice in classic RDBMS, you can not have interleaved table, you can only express table relationships with Foreign Key.
 Just like any other system, you can create index on some column, groups of colums.
 Define also Primarey key (automatically indexed).

 #### Choosing data storage options based on use case considerations, such as:
 ##### Time-limited access to objects